WalletConnect/walletconnect-specs/docs/specs/clients/notify/notify-authentication.md

 - Notify Subscription Delete
 - Notify Subscription Delete Response

-All of the above authentication payloads are did-jwts and share the following claims:
+All of the above authentication payloads are DID JWTs and share the following claims:

 - act - description of action intent.
 Must be equal to specific value defined in each payload
 - iat - timestamp when JWT was issued